-- 2. The Executive Officer will review and may approve certification systems meeting the relevant criteria under section 95488.9(q)(5). - 3.
-The approved certification systems must, at minimum, certify that biomass meet the requirements under section 95488.9(g)(1)(A).
-Approved certification systems may include provisions under section 95488.9(g)(1)(B). - (D) The requirements of this subsection 95488.9(g)(3) will be superseded when the requirements of section 95488.9(g)(4) come into effect. - (4) Fuel Pathways 2031 Requirements. - (A) Existing certified pathways.
-Beginning with the 2031 data year reported in the 2031 AFPR, pathways utilizing biomass under section 95488.9(g)(1) must meet the full sustainability requirements for biomass under section 95488.9(g)(1)(A) tand (B)) and maintain continuous third-party sustainability certification under an Executive Officer approved certification system.. - 1.
-The chain-of-custody evidence for sustainable biomass must meet requirements of section 95488.8(g)(1)(B)1. through 3.; - Certificates identifying the exact volume, mass or other measurement of biomass must accompany the sustainable biomass from Feedstock First Gathering Point to the fuel producer. - (A)(B) New Fuel Pathway Applications.
-Beginning January 1, 2028 must be assigned the ULSD carbon intensity found in Table 7-1 of the LCFS regulation 2031, new fuel pathway applications utilizing biomass under section 95488.9(g)(1) must meet the full sustainability requirements for biomass under section 95488.9(g)(1)(A) and (B) and maintain continuous third-party sustainability certification under an Executive Officer approved certification system. - 3.
-The chain-of-custody evidence for sustainable biomass must meet requirements of section 95488.8(g)(1)(B)1. through 3.; - 4.
-Certificates identifying the exact volume, mass or other measurement of biomass must accompany thef sustainable
+- 1. The Executive Officer will approve certification systems that have been recognized by the European Commission for the European Union Renewable Energy Directive (EU RED) 2018/2001 as of December 31, 2025.
+Approved certification systems will be subject to the reapproval requirements of section 95488.89(g)(58)(G); or - 2.
+The Executive Officer will review and may approve certification systems meeting the relevant criteria under section 95488.9(g)(58). - 3.
+The approved certification systems must, at minimum, certify that biomass meets the requirements under section 95488.9(g)(1)(A2).
+Approved certification systems may include provisions under section 95488.9(g)(1)(B3). - (D) The For pathways utilizing biomass under section 95488.9(g)(1)(A), the requirements of this subsection 95488.9(g)(36) will be superseded when the requirements of section 95488.9(g)(4)7) come into effect.

+(6)(7) Fuel Pathways 2031 Requirements.

+- (A) Existing certified pathways.
+Beginning with the 2031 data year reported in the 2031 AFPR, which is submitted in 2032, pathway holders of pathways utilizing biomass under section 95488.9(g)(1)(A) must meet the full sustainability requirements for biomass under section 95488.9(g)(1)(A) tand (B))2) and (3) and maintain continuous third-party sustainability certification under an Executive Officer approved certification system... - 1.
+The chain-of-custody evidence for sustainable biomass must meet requirements of section 95488.8(g)(1)(B)1. through 3.; - Certificates identifying the exact volume, mass or other measurement of biomass must accompany the sustainable biomass from Feedstock First Gathering Point to the fuel producer. - (B) New Fuel Pathway Applications.
+Beginning January 1, 2031, new fuel pathway applications utilizing biomass under section

+95488.9(g)(1)(A) must meet the full sustainability requirements for biomass under section 95488.9(g)( $\frac{1}{A}$ ) and ( $\frac{1}{B}$ ) and maintain continuous third-party sustainability certification under an Executive Officer approved certification system.